J.D. Davis Player Props: Giants vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 26th in the league with a collective 7.9 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective eight K/9, the fifth-worst in the league.

-- The Brewers have a 4.01 team ERA that ranks 13th across all league pitching staffs.
+- The Brewers have the 12th-ranked team ERA among all league pitching staffs (4.03).

-- The Brewers rank 25th in baseball in home runs given up (66 total, 1.3 per game).
+- Brewers pitchers combine to rank 25th in baseball in home runs given up (67 total, 1.3 per game).

+- Peralta gets the start for the Brewers, his 10th of the season.
+He is 5-3 with a 3.81 ERA and 54 strikeouts in 52 2/3 innings pitched.

+- In his most recent appearance on Sunday, the righty went six innings against the Tampa Bay Rays, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.